Alexandra Hotti

 O‘ahu, Hawaii (Photo: Private)

-On the more applied side, Alexandra worked on web automation, using Graph Neural Networks (GNNs)—a machine learning method for modeling relationships in graph-structured data—to work on representation learning for web elements.
+On the more applied side, Alexandra worked on web automation, using Graph Neural Networks (GNNs).
+This is a machine learning method for modeling relationships in graph-structured data—to work on representation learning for web elements.
 This directly connects to the projects she’s now involved with at QA.tech.

 “Building web agents is also closely related to my work on web element representation learning during my PhD.”